icirellik/docker-presentation-intro/docker-introduction/slides/slides/examples.md

-# Examples of Docker
+# Examples

-* Local Development
+* Local development
+* Reproducing production bugs
-* Debugging Production
+* Continuous delivery
-* CI in Docker
-* Slides
+* This presentation application

 note:

+So how do I use Docker daily.

 - Local Development.